querylab/lazywarden/README.md

 ##### **Important Note**

 - Large attachments in your Bitwarden account (e.g., MP4 videos, MP3 files, high-resolution photos) may cause the backup process to take longer.
 Uploading these larger backups to cloud services will also be slower.
 Local storage and importing data are much faster in comparison.
 - A high number of attachments can significantly extend the total backup time.
-Upload errors may occur when sending files to Dropbox, Google Drive, pCloud, MEGA, Seafile, Nextcloud, Storj, Cloudflare R2, or Filebase.
+Upload errors may occur when sending files to Dropbox, Google Drive, pCloud, MEGA, Seafile, Nextcloud, Storj, Cloudflare R2, Backblaze B2, or Filebase.
 If an error occurs, retrying the backup often resolves the issue.
 - Configuring the Bitwarden Secret Manager is required for the program to function correctly.
 Even if you don't have an account, you must set a random variable to ensure proper operation.
 - This program is compatible with both self-hosted Bitwarden and Vaultwarden instances.
 - Import functionality for Vaultwarden and self-hosted Bitwarden is not yet implemented in the Bitwarden API.